-As their work calendar became apparent, millions of Twitter users began to wonder about getting a verified account on Twitter.
-Well, how do you get verified on Twitter?
-For details, let's check below!
+Since Twitter's calendar for the new verification system was announced in the last quarter of 2020, millions of Twitter users have already begun to wonder about getting a verified account on Twitter.
+Well, let's get to the point: how do you get verified on Twitter?

 Three years ago, Twitter suspended the Twitter verification program for general applications.
-For a while, they have wanted to measure the public opinion for Twitter verification.
-So, they aimed to raise a feedback campaign within this context during the past months.
-Based on those feedbacks, Twitter has updated its verification policy.
+For a while, they have tried to measure public opinion for Twitter verification.
+And for this reason, they have conducted a feedback campaign during the past months.
+Upon contemplating on those feedbacks, Twitter has updated its verification policy.

 "This new policy will lay the foundation for future improvements by defining what verification means, who is eligible for verification and why some accounts might lose verification to ensure the program is more equitable."

-A "Request Verification" option will be in the redesigned Twitter account settings interface.
-Therefore, you won't have to apply with a Twitter verification form anymore.
+A "Request Verification" option will be accessible in the redesigned Twitter account settings interface.
+Therefore, you won't have to apply through a Twitter verification form anymore.

 "We are excited to relaunch public applications for verification in 2021 through a new, self-serve application process that will be available on the Account Settings page on the web and in-app."

-Twitter has announced that the elusive 'blue tick' or 'blue badge' won't be the only sign to get verified on Twitter.
+Twitter has announced that the elusive "blue tick" or, namely, "blue badge" won't be the only sign to get verified on Twitter.
 We can say that the new verified Twitter account types and Twitter labels are on the way.

 According to the official blog, six types of accounts might get verified;

 2. Companies, brands, and non-profit organizations